StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Is paper trading good for beginners?

-Yes, paper trading helps beginners become familiar with the mechanics of researching, buying and selling investments.
+Yes, paper trading helps beginners become familiar with the mechanics of researching, buying and selling investments, and several brokers that offer simulated stock trading made our shortlist of best trading platforms for beginners.
 But investing fake money (and, especially, losing it) feels far different compared to investing your own money.
-You will learn more if you start off with paper trading, then invest small amounts of your own money by buying fractional shares.
+You will learn more if you start off with paper trading before then investing small amounts of your own money by buying fractional shares.

 Can you paper trade for free?